 The price of your solution depends on the options you require.
 Please click on www.hgtprecision.com/information-request to complete your unique requirements.
 We’ll have a quote in your hands within 24 hours (generally the same day)

 What warranty does HGT provide?

 We stand behind our products for any material or workmanship faults.
-However, given that our gearboxes are generally used in Race applications and we are unable to control how the gearboxes will be used; the frequency of maintenance, or driver shift technique…like the rest of the race industry, no warranty is offered or implied.
+However, given that our gearboxes are used in Race applications and we are unable to control the conditions that gearboxes will be used in; the frequency of maintenance, or driver shift technique…like the rest of the race industry, no warranty is offered or implied.

 What are HGT’s final quality checks before the gearboxes are shipped?

 Each gearbox has a unique identifier attached to the back plate.
 This unique code references build date, engineer who assembled the gearbox, gearbox model, batches of materials used and the gearbox version number.